ARMmbed/mbed-os/connectivity/docs/Multihoming - Design document.md

 From LWIP documentation we can read.

 **"output"**   is called by the IP module when it wants to send a packet on the interface.
-It firts  resolves the hardware address, then sends the packet.
+It first  resolves the hardware address, then sends the packet.
 For ethernet physical layer, this is usually **etharp_output()**.

 **"linkoutput"**  is called by **ethernet_output()** when it wants  to send a packet on the interface.
 This function outputs the pbuf as-is on the link medium.